Go to the profile of Commission Factory

 What Is Colour Psychology?

-Sir Isaac Newton first observed sunlight passing through a glass prism back in the 17th century.
-He saw how the light was reflected into various colours and identified six wavelength shades: red, orange, yellow, green, blue and violet, later adding indigo.1
+Isaac Newton first observed sunlight passing through a glass prism back in the 17th century.
+He saw how the light was reflected into various colours and identified six wavelength shades: red, orange, yellow, green, blue and violet, later adding indigo.7

 The theory behind colour psychology is complex.
-Academics have dedicated studies to the meanings of different colours, and how they impact individuals based on demographic and social factors, including gender, location, education and more.
-Which leads to the importance of colour psychology in marketing.
+Academics have dedicated themselves to the different colours’ meaning and how they impact individuals based on demographic and social factors, including gender, location, education, and more.

 Why Is Colour Psychology Important in Marketing?

-When marketers understand colour psychology, they can utilise that to understand customer psychology.
-By understanding customer psychology, advertisers and marketers can better predict how their target market will respond to marketing messages to provoke an emotional response, action, and boost their conversion rate.
-These predictions can be based on the colours of text, call to action buttons, banners and links on their site.
+When marketers understand colour psychology, they can use that to understand customer psychology.
+By understanding customer psychology, they can better predict how their target market will respond to marketing messages to provoke an emotional response, action, and boost their conversion rate.

-Colours Can Help Advertisers Build a Strong and Trustworthy Brand
+Colours Can Help Build a Strong and Trustworthy Brand

 Colour is a powerful tool in branding.
 Consumers can quickly identify brands by their logos, because of distinctive colours and colour schemes.
 Take a look at the highly recognisable bold red used by Coca-Cola: